Jasonfran/Basic-engine-for-OpenGL/README.md

 ## Things to do
 * Need to add multiple lights
-* Need to add common a common material system so the shaders work with either textures or without textures.
 * Add normal mapping and parallax mapping
 * Want to add VSM.
 Looked into it but need to understand it better.
 * Create a good looking scene!